Generators can be lifesavers, but they aren’t cheap. And to keep them operable, there are 12 generator maintenance tips to follow.

-With a lot of use, generator fuel lines will naturally take on a lot of wear and tear.
-This means fuel lines can crack, get tears, or become clogged.
+With a lot of use, generator fuel lines take on a lot of wear and tear.
+This means fuel lines can crack, tear, or become clogged.

-Then damaged fuel lines will prevent gas from reaching your generator’s fuel system.
-In return, your generator won’t run efficiently, or it may not even start.
+Then, damaged fuel lines will prevent gas from reaching your generator’s fuel system.
+As a result, your generator won’t run efficiently, or it may not even start.

-So for any damaged fuel lines, I recommend immediately replacing them.
-And I know, you can try to fix them yourself.
+So with any damaged fuel lines, I recommend you immediately replace them.
+And I know, you can try to fix them yourself with some type of adhesive.
 But given their cheap price, it’s not worth the hassle.

 Just as important, replace your fuel filter when it’s damaged.
 And if your generator doesn’t have one, add one.
 The fuel filter will screen dirt and rust particles from the fuel.

 You replace your car oil every X,000 miles like clockwork, right?
 You now need to do the same with your generator’s engine!